-To achieve recognition under the Student Organization Leadership Development (SOLD Program) tiered system, student organizations must collectively complete a minimum of at least fifty (50) community service hours during an academic semester to reach the Achieving Organization designation and must collectively complete a minimum of at least (100) community service hours during an academic semester to reach the Exceling Organization designation.
+To maintain their status as a recognized student organization, groups must collectively complete a total of at least fifty (50) community service hours during an academic year.
 To assist our student groups, the University has established relationships with local agencies that offer a variety of dates and times to accommodate to your group's needs.